Compression Mode: The Edge of Sensibility

 Author Information

-Stephen Kennedy is Professor of Critical Theory & Practice at the University of Greenwich, UK.
+Stephen Kennedy is an independent researcher and member of the Captivate Heritage Lab, UK.
 He is the author of Chaos Media: A Sonic Economy of Digital Space (Bloomsbury, 2015) and Future Sounds: The Temporality of Noise (Bloomsbury, 2018).
-His work involves reformulating the idea of noise as a means of supporting philosophical frameworks capable of accounting for the complex nature of contemporary digital environments.
+His work engages with digital aesthetics and involves reformulating the idea of noise as a means of supporting philosophical frameworks capable of accounting for the complex nature of contemporary environments.

 Tab Content 6